The Problem with Popplers: Plot

 After delivering to the Moocher Homeworld, the Planet Express crew find that their store rooms have been raided.
 They land on a planet in search of food, finding that it abounds in a delicious edible life-form, which they call "Popplers."
 The highly addictive "Popplers" soon inspire a new business venture for the crew.
 However, after Popplers become an incredibly popular food item and the organization MEAT (Mankind for Ethical Animal Treatment) begins to protest against them, it is learned that they are the larval stage of the Omicronian race, and that the planet where they came from is one of the nursery planets of the Omicronians.

 Leela, the first to discover this when a Poppler awakens in her hands, leads the charge to stop the eating of Popplers.
 This mostly fails, partly due to Bender's subversive actions.
 The warlike natives of Omicron Persei 8, led by Lrrr, arrive to seek justice for humans devouring billions of their young.
 The Omicronians demand that they be allowed to eat the same number of Earthlings as of "Popplers" that had been eaten.
 Since there are fewer humans on Earth than the number of Popplers that were eaten, and since Lrrr filled up on nuts during the negotiations, the Omicronians choose instead to eat the first Earthling to eat their young: Leela.

 In order to fool the Omicronians, Zapp Brannigan brings a female orangutan dressed and styled as Leela.
 The Omicronians are initially fooled because they have difficulty recognizing individual humans; however, hippie Free Waterfall Junior exposes the sham to protect "one of Mother Earth's most precious creatures".
 After realizing the trick, and after Ndnd eats the orangutan, Lrrr demands the real Leela.
 With Leela in Lrrr's mouth, the small Omicronian, Jrrr, whom Leela had been nannying since birth, arrives.
 Jrrr jumps into Leela's mouth and convinces the Omicronians that it is wrong to eat other intelligent life out of revenge.
 The Omicronians leave, but not before Lrrr devours Waterfall Junior.
 The amount of drugs in Waterfall's system leads to Lrrr becoming stoned.

 The episode ends with the Planet Express Crew eating a smorgasbord buffet of unintelligent animals, including a suckling pig and a dolphin who wasted all his money on instant-lottery tickets.

 Reception

-The episode was ranked number eleven on IGN's top 25 episode list, particularly noting its great premise.
+The episode was ranked number eleven on IGNs top 25 episode list, particularly noting its great premise.
 In Doug Pratt's DVD Pratt called the episode "original and inspired".
 The A.V.
 Club gave the episode an A.